tarantool/doc/doc/1.10/reference/reference_rock/vshard/index.rst

 Replica set lock and rebalancing
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Locked replica sets simply don’t participate in rebalancing.
-This means that even if the actual total number of buckets is not equal to the etalon number, the disbalance cannot be fixed due to lock.
-When the rebalancer detects that one of the replica sets is locked, it recalculates the etalon number of buckets of the non-locked replica sets as if the locked replica set and its buckets didn’t exist at all.
+Locked replica sets simply do not participate in rebalancing.
+This means that even if the actual total number of buckets is not equal to the etalon number, the disbalance cannot be fixed due to the lock.
+When the rebalancer detects that one of the replica sets is locked, it recalculates the etalon number of buckets of the non-locked replica sets as if the locked replica set and its buckets did not exist at all.

 .. _vshard-pin-and-rebalancing: